rdmorganiser/rdmo-plugins-mardmo/README.md

 path('services/', include("MaRDMO.urls")),
 ```

-Thereby, the MaRDMO Plugin is installed and a "MaRDI Button" button is added in the project view.
+Thereby, the MaRDMO Plugin is installed and "Export to MaRDI Portal" and "Query MaRDI Portal" buttons are added in the project view.

-## MaRDI Portal, MathAlgoDB, and MathModDB Connection
+## MaRDI Portal and Wikidata Connections

 Add the following lines to `config/settings/local.py` to connect MaRDMO with the individual databases.